 UK’s Companies House has some rules and regulations on which words and phrases you should use in your company name.
 You can check the availability of your company’s name from a variety of sources, but one of the easiest and the most efficient -also official- ones is Companies House’s Company name availability checker, then you can scan the relevant document from “Incorporation and names” guide on gov.uk website.
 For example, you might want to use the word “agency” if you’re in advertising or another business that using “agency” in your company name is a higher probability.
 But, you should use the word in a way that won’t imply any connection with government agencies.
 You can also use the following tools on the UK Government website for more in-depth research.

 2. You Need To Register An Official Company Address

-You can use your home address as your company address but it’s good to keep in mind that your company address will be publicly available.
+You can use your home address as your company address, but it’s good to remember that your company address will be publicly available.
 So, it must be wise to keep your home and business addresses separately.
 As a solution, you can register your accountant’s office address as your company address, you can rent a virtual office space, or you can use a co-working space and use its address.
 You can create an account at the Companies House website to register your address.

 3. Define Your ‘Business Activity’ With A SIC Code

 You have to register your business address via the Standard Industrial Classification (SIC) code which shows what type of trading activity you’re conducting.
 SIC codes are five-digit numbers of which the first two digits define the general trading activity and the last three defines a subcategory of that trading activity.
 For example, the codes for publishing activities start with 58, and your SIC code will be 58110 if you’re a book publisher.
 There’s a resource page on the Companies House website where you can search and find all the possible SIC codes.